 There’s more to bilingualism than just the convenience of navigating through different cultures and places.
 In fact, it offers a host of cognitive benefits that can significantly enhance mental agility.

-Topic to read : Can Enhancing Indoor Air Quality Reduce Allergy and Asthma Symptoms?
+Also to see : Can Enhancing Indoor Air Quality Reduce Allergy and Asthma Symptoms?

 The term ‘executive control’ refers to the brain’s ability to focus on complex tasks, tune out distractions, and switch focus as needed.
 A study by the American scholar Ellen Bialystok revealed that bilingual people generally outperform monolinguals in such tasks.
 The reason?
 Speaking two languages involves a constant exercise in executive control as bilinguals must always choose the right language to use and suppress the other.